Chrixsx/SleepEpilepsy_postGWAS_manuscript/Global_analyses/SMR_Gene-Trait-association/README.txt

-This sections include script to generate upset R plot (Figure 3) for publication
+This section includes script to generate upset R plot (Figure 3) for publication